holdenweb/filescan/README.md

 -------------------------------------------

+When filescan runs, it searches for a list of importable modules or packages with names matching "filescan_*.
+All such modules will
-When filescan runs, it searches for a list of importable modules or packages with names matching "filescan_* will be imported and their `process` function will be called with the connection object as the first argument and the relevant Location object as the second for each new or modified file
+be imported and their `process` function will be called with the connection object as the first argument and the relevant Location object as the second for each new or modified file